Helvetia Shock Protection

 Scroll down for more.....

-Helvetia’s patent for a shock protection system for the balance of its movements was granted on October 31, 1930 (patent number 143073).
+Helvetia’s patent for a shock protection system for the balance of its movements was applied for in 1929 and granted on October 31, 1930 (patent number 143073).
 Shock protection was needed as the ends of the balance staff of mechanical watches are extremely small, fractions of a millimetre in size and a sudden movement could cause one or both ends of the balance staff to break off.
 Before this they appear to have used a variation on the Depollier/Brun cross shaped system for several years.
 See my blog post on Depollier and Helvetia here.

 Helvetia’s system consisted of a flat 3 legged spring held in place over the end of the balance staff cap stone by a boss.
 The boss had a flange around the edge which the legs of the spring slotted under to keep the spring in place.
 A small notch was pierced in the edge of the boss and while two legs of the spring were placed under the flange the third would be placed into the notch to allow the easy removal and replacement of the spring.
 Once in place the spring could be rotated to stop it coming loose.
 (Fig 2).
 This easy removal system was developed years before Incabloc's, supposedly revolutionary, removal system.
 You could say Incabloc stole the idea from Helvetia!